shopware5/devdocs/source/blog/_posts/2015-08-26-dispatch-loop.md

 ```

 This time, the relevant information is set, the router resolved the SEO URL `/media/living/` to the correct `module`, `controller`
 and `aciton`.
-Now everything is prepared, to handle the `request` object by the dispatcher.
+Now everything is prepared to handle the `request` object by the dispatcher.

 ## Dispatcher
 The Shopware dispatcher will handle a request in `\Enlight_Controller_Dispatcher_Default::dispatch`.
 First of all, it will build